Riksmål: Current status

 Currently, Riksmål denotes the moderate, chiefly pre-1938, unofficial variant of Bokmål, which is still in use and is regulated by the Norwegian Academy and promoted by Riksmålsforbundet.
 Riksmål has gone through some spelling reforms, but none as profound as the ones that shaped Bokmål.
 A Riksmål dictionary was published in four volumes in the period 1937 to 1957 by Riksmålsvernet, and two supplementary volumes were published in 1995 by the Norwegian Academy.
 After the latest Bokmål reforms in 2005, the difference between Bokmål and Riksmål have diminished and they are now comparable to American and British English differences, but the Norwegian Academy still upholds its own standard.

 The daily newspaper Aftenposten is notable for its historical use of Riksmål.
-As of 2006, the newspaper developed a standard the newspaper referred to as "moderate Bokmål," removing itself from the name Riksmål; however, linquist Helene Uri has denoted this "moderate Bokmål" as "in all practical respects the same as modern Riksmål."
+As of 2006, the newspaper developed a standard the newspaper referred to as "moderate Bokmål," removing itself from the name Riksmål; however, linguist Helene Uri has denoted this "moderate Bokmål" as "in all practical respects the same as modern Riksmål."